Product Overview

 Some users report that the X540-T2 model may not properly recognize network cables or show connectivity issues, even though Windows detects the card.
 Try these steps:

-- Ensure you're using Intel's v26 drivers, as later versions like v28 have been reported to cause instability.
+- Ensure you're using Intel's v25 drivers, as later versions like v28 have been reported to cause instability.
+You can download it from from Here

 - Try a different PCIe slot, as some motherboards have compatibility issues.